KristofferC/TimerOutputs.jl/README.md

 ## Disable

 By setting the variable `DISABLE_TIMING = true` in Julia **before** loading `TimerOutputs`, the `@timeit` macro is changed to do nothing.
-This is useful if one wants to avoid the (small) overhead of the timings without having to actually remove the macros from the code.
+This is useful if one wants to avoid the (quite small) overhead of the timings without having to actually remove the macros from the code.